Today's Top Gainer

 i.
 That in the preparation of the annual accounts, the applicable accounting standards have been followed and there are no material departures;

 ii.
-That they had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for that period;
+That they had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of a3airs of the Company at the end of the financial year and of the profit of the Company for that period;

 iii.
-That they had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+That they had taken proper and su3cient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

 iv.
 That they had prepared the annual accounts on a going concern basis;